PROCESSES

 Sawing, cutting, separating

 Depending on the type of processing, chips or dusts are produced during sawing, cutting and separating.
 Fine dusts (so-called A-dusts) can penetrate into the lungs and must therefore be safely extracted to protect employees.
 We put together our extraction systems individually for your application.
-We offer special designs for processing explosive, flammable or carcinogenic substances.
+We offer special versions for processing explosive, flammable or carcinogenic substances.

 Turning and milling